Jeep Avenger running costs and reliability

 - Widely used platform

-The Avenger is based on Stellantis’s CMP architecture, which has been around since 2019.
-The platform is used to prop up almost every small car from the group, including the Peugeot 2008 and Vauxhall Mokka – and the components have proved themselves to be reliable thus far.
+The Avenger is based on Stellantis’ CMP architecture, which has been around since 2019.
+It’s used to prop up almost every small car from the group, including the Peugeot 2008 and the Vauxhall Mokka – and the components have proved to be reliable thus far.

-However, Stellantis has only relatively recently introduced the hybrid powertrain, while the 4xe is new.
+However, Stellantis has only relatively recently introduced its mild hybrid powertrain, while the technology underneath the 4xe is completely new.
 These are more complex than the regular petrols and feature a new gearbox.
-Time will tell how sturdy it is.
+Time will tell how sturdy they are.

 Ongoing running costs